sftpplus/sftpplus-docs/src/doc_source/configuration/configuration-file.rst

 During the upgrade process, the configuration file is preserved.
 Obsolete configuration values are automatically migrated.

+SFTPPlus uses a single configuration file for all it's components.
+A component in SFTPPlus can be a user configuration, a file transfer server, an event handler, email server configuration, and many more.

-This documentation page describes in detail how to configure the server via the configuration file.
+This documentation page describes in detail how to configure SFTPPlus via the configuration file.

 Manual configuration